RenertMath/MerrickMath.github.io-Div34Math/index.md

 A timeline of previous posts may be found <a href="https://merrickmath.github.io/MerrickMath.github.io-Div34Math/Timeline2022.html"> here. </a>

 ### Important Dates
-* Factoring, Applications, Radicals, Rational Expressions and Equations Test:
+* Factoring, Radicals, Rational Expressions/Equations Test:

 <!---
 * Sequences and Series Test: